-Session Law 2018-81, Sec.
-1 (see Appendix A) directed the NC Department of Health and Human Services (DHHS) to report quarterly to the Joint Legislative Oversight Committee on Health and Human Services on the status and implementation of the 1915(c) waiver for individuals with traumatic brain injury (TBI) submitted to the Centers for Medicare and Medicaid Services (CMS) in accordance with Session Law 2015 241, Section 12H.6. (see Appendix B).
+Session Law 2018-81, Section 1 (see Appendix A) directed the NC Department of Health and Human Services (DHHS) to report quarterly to the Joint Legislative Oversight Committee on Health and Human Services on the status and implementation of the 1915(c) waiver for individuals with traumatic brain injury (TBI) submitted to the Centers for Medicare and Medicaid Services (CMS) in accordance with Session Law 2015-241, Section 12H.6. (see Appendix B).

 DHHS worked with TBI advocates, stakeholders, and providers to develop the NC TBI Waiver.
 The waiver was approved by CMS for three years effective May 1, 2018.
 The first phase of the TBI Waiver is limited to one local management entity/managed care organization (LME/MCO) catchment area: Alliance Health (Alliance), which authorizes and coordinates care and services in Cumberland, Durham, Johnston, and Wake counties.
 After a 90-day agreed upon period to prepare, Alliance implemented the waiver on August 1, 2018.
+Alliance catchment area has expanded since the initial date.
+As of April 1, 2023, the North Carolina (NC) TBI Waiver is available in Orange and Mecklenburg counties.